usaid-cs/yesterday-i-learned/linux.md

 1. [Drop all disk cache (Linux)](http://stackoverflow.com/questions/9551838/how-to-purge-disk-i-o-caches-on-linux): `echo 3 | sudo tee /proc/sys/vm/drop_caches`.
 Heavily impacts performance.
 1. GNU `tar` provides compression arguments.
 [Solaris `tar` does not.](https://unix.stackexchange.com/questions/127169/does-tar-actually-compress-files-or-just-group-them-together) Also, tar stands for Tape ARchive.
 1. [`dirty_expire_centisecs`](https://android.googlesource.com/kernel/common/+/a92f71263af9d0ab77c260f709c0c079656221aa/Documentation/filesystems/proc.txt#1174) is how soon data is considered old. [`dirty_writeback_centisecs`](https://android.googlesource.com/kernel/common/+/a92f71263af9d0ab77c260f709c0c079656221aa/Documentation/filesystems/proc.txt#1165) is how often the flashing "task" runs to write old data to storage (so, the former ought to be a multiplier of the latter).
+1. SSH got port 22 because... [the author (Tatu) sent IANA, the authority at the time](https://www.ssh.com/ssh/port), an email.
+Then, well, a Joyce just gave it to Tatu.
+1. [Vim can encrypt text files](http://vim.wikia.com/wiki/Encryption) using the `:X` option.
+1. The whole ["HJKL keys are on the home row!!!!
+BETTER!!@@@"](https://blog.petrzemek.net/2016/04/06/things-about-vim-i-wish-i-knew-earlier/) argument only applies to vim users who do not use a mouse.
+1. All Debian release version names since 1997 are based on Toy Story characters.
+Bruce Perens was working on both projects at the same time.
+1. [Bash scripting convention](https://google.github.io/styleguide/shell.xml#Naming_Conventions): `function_name`, `variable_name`, `CONSTANT_NAME`, `file_name`.
+1. To [check if a variable is set or not](https://stackoverflow.com/a/13864829/1558430), use `[[ -z ${var+x} ]]`.
+To check if a variable is either empty or not set, which is often the correct thing to do, use `[[ -z "$var" ]]`.

 ## Tmux